Eyelash and eyelid disorders in dogs are a group of conditions affecting the area around the eyes.

 Eyelash and eyelid disorders are primarily genetic in origin, particularly in certain breeds.
 They may occur secondary to injuries or facial nerve paralysis.

-Eyelid/lash disorders are often self evident and may be accompanied by
+Eyelid/lash disorders are often self evident.

 A complete optical and physical examination are the routine diagnostic process.
 Blood and urine tests might help detect a possible underlying cause.
 Fluorescein staining of the cornea assesses if ulcerative keratitis is present.
 A Schirmer tear test evaluates tear production.